GHRik/xBerry-Exercise/README.md

 ## Description

 This aplication is simulation for a small sensor network.
+Sensors send data in evry and buffor is reading every 3sec.
 All of sensors have own thread.
 All of sensors write data to buffor which is a component of MainNetworkNode.
 This sensors write thise data to buffor using interface: MainNetworkListener.